 - L.R.
 79-1 Clerk's Office Removal of Records and Files.
 No records or objects belonging in the files of the Court may be taken from the office or custody of the Clerk except upon written order of the Court. - L.R.
 79-2 Receipt for Removal.
 Any person removing records pursuant to L.R.
 79-1 shall give the Clerk a descriptive receipt using the form prescribed by the Clerk. - L.R.
 79-2.1 Clerk's Office Removal of Records and Files Court Officers.
 The provisions of L.R.
 79-1 shall not apply to a judge, master, examiner employed by the United States, United States Magistrate Judge, a judge's law clerk, court reporter, or court clerk requiring records or objects in the exercise of official duty.
 Any court officer removing records or objects shall provide the Clerk with a receipt as required in L.R.
 79-2. - L.R.
-79-3 Retention and Disposition of Exhibits.
-This rule governs all models, diagrams, CDs, DVDs, audio or video recordings in any format, documents, and exhibits in any other form submitted at the time of a trial or hearing, except those subject to L.R.
-79-4.
-Exhibits submitted under this rule will be retained by the Court until the completion of the trial or hearing or as otherwise directed by the Court, at which time they will be returned to counsel for the submitting party.
-Counsel notified that exhibits are ready to be returned under this rule must immediately arrange to pick up those exhibits.
-Exhibits not reclaimed by counsel within 30 days of this notification may be destroyed.
-After exhibits are returned to counsel under this rule, counsel must maintain custody of those exhibits until the earliest of expiration of the time for appeal when no appeal is taken, entry of stipulation waiving or abandoning the right to appeal, final disposition of the appeal, or Court order allowing destruction of the exhibits.
+79-3 Clerk's Office Disposition of Exhibits Civil Cases.
+All models, diagrams, documents or other exhibits lodged with the Clerk or admitted into evidence or marked at trial shall be retained by counsel of record until expiration of the time for appeal where no appeal is taken, entry of stipulation waiving or abandoning the right to appeal, final disposition of the appeal, or order of the Court, whichever occurs first. - L.R.
+79-4 Clerk's Office Removal of Contraband.
+Contraband of any kind coming into the possession of the Clerk shall be returned to an appropriate governmental agency.
+The agency shall give the Clerk the receipt required by L.R.
+79-2.
+The agency shall be responsible for the contraband until expiration of the time for appeal, where no appeal is taken, entry of stipulation waiving or abandoning the right to appeal, final disposition of the appeal, or order of the Court, whichever occurs first.